 Graduate Schools in Salt Lake City, Utah

 Salt Lake City Colleges and Universities sit within the Salt Lake Valley in a city bordered by the Great Salt Lake and the strikingly beautiful Wasatch and Oquirrh mountains.
+A perfect place to live, work and study!

 Should you one day stand in the middle of Salt Lake City and turn a full 360 degrees, you will find yourself nearly surrounded by tall, steep mountainside, streaked black with glacial- and stream-carved canyons.